-Whether you are likely to be granted bail depends largely upon the seriousness of the offence charged and your past offending behaviour, if any.
-The Bail Act grades offences and offenders into certain categories.
+Whether you are likely to be granted bail depends largely upon the seriousness of the offence you have been charged with and your criminal history The Bail Act grades offences and offenders into different categories.
 The category you are placed in will affect your chances of getting bail.

 You have the right to be released on bail if: